vdobler/ht/cmd/ht/Tutorial.md

     {{RANDOM EMAIL web.de}}       -->  Meier.Anna@web.de

-Numbers are integers in the given range (or maximum) formated by the option format string (defaulting to "%d").
+Numbers are integers in the given range (or maximum) formated by the optional format string (defaulting to "%d").

-Texts are number of words (range or maximum) and you can force a language with "en", "de", "fr" or "tlh".
+Texts are a number of words (range or maximum) and you can force a language with "en", "de", "fr" or "tlh".

 Email addresses are random addresses, you can force a certain domain.